 Recent activity:

-I will be commenting on Nikki Fortier's (Cornell) paper, "How the Attention-Demandingness of Pain Favors Felt-Quality Accounts," at the Syracuse Philosophy Annual Workshop and Network (SPAWN), which occurs July 15-17, 2025.
+I commented on Nikki Fortier's (Cornell) paper, "How the Attention-Demandingness of Pain Favors Felt-Quality Accounts," at the Syracuse Philosophy Annual Workshop and Network (SPAWN), which occurred July 15-17, 2025.

 I commented on Brad Cokelet's (Kansas) paper, "Modern Welfarism and Modern Objective Flourishing," at the Kansas Workshop on Well-Being (KWOW) in Lawrence, Kansas on June 17, 2025.